All about earthworms

 Foods

-Earthworms that live close to the surface eat plant matter, dead or alive—decaying roots, leaves, fruits, vegetables., seeds.
+Earthworms that live close to the surface eat plant matter, dead or alive—decaying roots, leaves, fruits, vegetables, and seeds.
 Those living deeper mostly eat dirt, which contains fungi, bacteria, nematodes (a class of worms, usually microscopic in size), and other tiny organisms.
-(So, either way, worm excrement contains nutrients beneficial to plants.)
-Some worms live in compost bins where they feed on the garbage that gets tossed in.
+(Either way, worm excrement contains nutrients beneficial to plants.)
+Some worms live in compost bins, where they feed on the garbage that gets tossed in.

 Habitat

-Earthworms live wherever there is darkness, damp soil and plant matter.
-Their habitat varies depending on the species, with some living closer to the surface of the ground than others.
+Earthworms live wherever there is darkness, damp soil, and plant matter.
+Their habitat varies depending on the species, with some living closer to the ground’s surface than others.

 Reproduction